 How do I make Windows not automatically restart after update?

 When Windows updates are installed, the system needs to restart for them to take effect.
 Consequently, Windows Update normally initiates an automatic restart once the installation process is complete.
-The sections below contain steps on how to disable this feature; just keep in mind that, once again, updates are not be applied until the computer has been restarted.
+The sections below contain steps on how to disable this feature; keep in mind that, once again, updates are not be applied until the computer is restarted.
 To proceed, select your version of Windows from the list and follow the instructions.

 Windows Vista, Windows 7, and Windows 8 users

 - Click Start or press the Windows Key and type gpedit.msc in the search text field and press Enter.

 - In the Local Group Policy Editor window, navigate to the following location:

 Local Computer Policy > Computer Configuration > Administrative Templates> Windows Components > Windows Update.

 - Double-click on No auto-restart with logged on users for scheduled automatic updates installations option.

 - In the windows that opens, select the circle next to Enabled in the upper-left corner of the screen.

 To turn the automatic restart back on, follow the same steps, but select the Disabled option in Step 4.